YuriKun11/Farmlink/README.md

 This is just a simple e-commerce project in my college

-It has 2 roles which is the Buyer and Farmer
+It has 2 roles: Buyer and Farmer

 ## Buyer